-Furthermore, research by Dale Carnegie Training suggests that you should also make sure that immediate superior of your hires is competent and caring.
+Furthermore, human resources psychology research by Dale Carnegie Training suggests that you should also make sure that immediate superior of your hires is competent and caring.
 Research findings suggest that if they’re not satisfied with their immediate management, there is an 80% chance that employees will become disengaged.

 Just take a look at these numbers: